INNOVATIONS IN TEACHING AND LEARNING GRANTS

 - A budget form detailing projected expenditures and a timeline for completing the project (see below for more details).

-- A description of the expected results or products of the project (e.g. revised course syllabus; planned off-campus experiences; technological innovations; etc.).
+- A description of the expected results or products of the project (e.g. revised course syllabus; technological innovation; etc.).

 - An indication of what would be required, in terms of staffing, funding, and/or other resources in order to render the results of an ITL grant sustainable for three to five years following completion of the project supported by the grant.